-- Creation of an ambassadorship program through BC associations (help to connect students with professional network), where: - Past students elaborate a use case within their company internal working groups through a capstone project and collaborate with the degree students. - Internal working group at the blockchain association elaborates a use case through a capstone project and collaborates with the degree students.
+- Creation of an ambassadorship program through BC associations (help to connect students with professional network), where: - Past students elaborate a use case within their company internal working groups through a capstone project and collaborate with the degree students. - o Internal working group at the blockchain association elaborates a use case through a capstone project and collaborates with the degree students. - Creation of dedicated groups of lobbying actors to raise awareness about blockchain skills from different socio-economic aspects, with the aim to trigger students, professionals and other actors to increase the intensity and frequency of their education.